Our Response to Recent Coverage of Structured Settlement Transfers

 Structured settlement transfers give recipients the option to sell a portion of their future payments and receive cash today to help meet their immediate financial needs.

-A recent segment on Last Week Tonight covered our industry.
-But a fair discussion should include the full picture: structured settlement transfers are highly regulated.
+A recent segment on Last Week Tonight discussed our industry.
+We believe a fair portrayal should include the full picture: structured settlement transfers are highly regulated.
 Every sale must be approved and ordered by a judge.
-Pricing is fully disclosed and approved by a court.
-And if there is a concern raised to us about cognitive capacity, we do not proceed unless it is resolved.
+Pricing is fully disclosed and substantially lower than most alternatives.
+And, where there are cognitive concerns, we do not proceed with a transaction unless and until they are resolved.

 We’d like to share this additional context with you.